Summit doubts to drive up Spain's debt costs

-MADRID, June 26 (Reuters) - Struggling debtor Spain is likely to pay its highest short-term borrowing rates in over six months on Tuesday as investors demand high premiums, sceptical about euro zone leaders’ readiness to act decisively to tackle the bloc’s problems.
+MADRID (Reuters) - Struggling debtor Spain is likely to pay its highest short-term borrowing rates in over six months on Tuesday as investors demand high premiums, skeptical about euro zone leaders’ readiness to act decisively to tackle the bloc’s problems.

 Spain formally requested European aid worth as much as 100 billion euros for its troubled banks on Monday, but that failed to assuage doubts about how the country can repair its finances as it sinks into what many fear will be a deep and prolonged recession.